temideveloper/Rs-App-Guides/TrackMi/README.md

 * The X-axis extends in the direction the home base is facing and the Y-axis extends to the left of the direction the home base is facing.
     - Note that this means the right of the direction the home base is facing is considered the negative y direction.
 Likewise, anything behind the home base is considered to have negative x direction.
 * The `scale` of the axis is `1 to 1 metre`. (i.e. an increase from x=0 to x=1) indicates that the robot has moved 1metre in the direction the home base is facing.
 * The `yaw` field indicates the direction that the robot is currently facing.
 The range of values is [-π, π].
-Turning clockwise is positive while turning anti-clockwise is negative.
+Turning clockwise is negative while turning anti-clockwise is positive.
 * The `tilt angle` field indicates the angle of the screen.
 The range of values is [-25, 55] in degrees.